ahoneybun/nix-configs/README.md

 ## Development Nix files: (nix-configs/dev)

-These files are for development such as LAMP and NGNIX.
+These files are for development such as LAMP and NGINX.

 - `lamp.nix` : This file is a WIP for LAMP setup.
 - `ahoneybun-net.nix` : This file is a basic setup for my website (ahoneybun.net).
 - `hydra-ahoneybun-net.nix` : This file is a NGINX reverse proxy for my [Hydra](https://github.com/NixOS/hydra) server pointing to the localhost.
-- `ngnix-owncast.nix` : This file is a NGINX reverse proxy for [Owncast](https://owncast.online) though it is not currently working.
+- `nginx-owncast.nix` : This file is a NGINX reverse proxy for [Owncast](https://owncast.online) though it is not currently working.

 ## Home Manager file: (nix-configs/home)